ServiceNow/Fast-LLM/docs/developers/style-guide.md

 ## 🔓 Public and Private Interface

-Although good practices of object-oriented programming are generally ignored in python, Fast-LLM attempts to follow them to an extant, while avoiding unnecessary bloat:
+Although good practices of object-oriented programming are generally ignored in python, Fast-LLM attempts to follow them to an extent, while avoiding unnecessary bloat:

 * Mark private and protected variables with an underscore `_` prefix.
 As is customary in python, we make no distinction between the two and avoid the double-underscore `__` notation.